psidex/PyonAir-pycom/README.md

 * **Red light blinking** immediately after boot indicates an issue with SD Card (perhaphs it is not plugged in or is not formatted correctly) or an issue with the [Real Time Clock](https://s-u-pm-sensor.gitbook.io/instructions/hardware/hardware-overview/ds3231-real-time-clock).
 This error will not be logged into a logging file; however, it still can be seen in Pymakr's REPL if the LoPy is connected to your machine.
 * **Red light flashing during initialisation** indicates an issue somewhere else.
 This issue will be logged into _status_log.txt_ file saved on the SD Card.
 This error can also be seen in Pymakr's REPL after connecting LoPy to your machine.
 * **Red blinks** during normal operation indicates runtime errors.
+* **Purple light** means the device is performing a hardware test, which you can initialise by setting the "hardware_test" variable in the config to "yes"

 If there are any issues, please report them on [GitHub Issues](https://github.com/pyonair/PyonAir-pycom/issues).